PokemonAutomation/ComputerControl/Wiki/SetupGuide/Controllers/Controller-PicoW-UART.md

 In UART mode, the line of communication between the Pico W and the computer is moved to an external UART instead of using the USB port.
 This frees up the USB port to be plugged into the Switch as a wired controller.

-This is the most versatile setup as it supports every single controller in our repertoire, both wired and wireless.
+This is the most versatile setup as it supports every single controller in this project - both wired and wireless.

 <img src="../Images/PicoW/ControllerSetup-PicoW-UART.jpg" height="350"> <img src="../Images/PicoW/ControllerSetup-PicoW-UART-Setup-Small.jpg" height="350">